Richard-Younes/Natours/README.md

 - Frontend: HTML, CSS.

-## Getting Started

-[Provide instructions here on how to set up and run the project locally if applicable]

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to Natours, please fork the repository and create a pull request with your changes.